 Early Life and Career of Oliver De Coque

 Oliver De Coque was born in Ezinifite, Nnewi South, Anambra State Nigeria, in 1947.
 His both parents were Igbo and of course, the lineage of gifted traditional musicians.
-At the age of 11, young Oliver began to play music and would later be taught how to play guitar by a Congolese guitarist living in Nigeria who was by name Piccolo. age of 11 and was taught to play the guitar by a Congolese guitarist living in Nigeria.
+At the age of 11, young Oliver began to play music and would later be taught how to play guitar by a Congolese guitarist living in Nigeria who was by named Piccolo. age of 11 and was taught to play the guitar by a Congolese guitarist living in Nigeria.
 Oliver De Coque played with Sunny Agaga and Jacob Oluwale of juju music.

 In 1977 Oliver De Coque released his debut Messiah Messiah.
-His musical genre was ogene, blending modern style of music with the traditional Igbo.
+His musical genre was ogene, blending the modern style of music with the traditional Igbo.

 The following is the list of Oliver De Coque’s songs, some of them, not all.

 - Nwanne Di na Mba

 - Chi Kelu Uwa Cho Ya mma

 - Mbulubia uwa